gvisoc/gvisoc.github.io/_posts/2020-12-01-Privacy-and-Anonymity.markdown

 **Privacy**, on the contrary, is about having control over the visibility of your data or activity.
 Given that someone knows a bit about you, like for example an alias, a social media handle, your name, or your face,... your privacy is about to have control over what other things about you they can know.

 The *Data Privacy* is pretty obvious: you can be posting content, or sharing activity, under your real name and alongside your picture.
-You can be perfectly fine with a third person or party finding you in the various social sites you post, but *not* with them knowing where did you post your content from, what your personal e-mail address, or where you live, or who are your relatives.
-Also, you may want to encrypt your intimate messages to your significant one, so that nobody else than you two could ever see the content or the *data* you shared.
-You can even want to keep the fact that you messaged them private, that is, you may want to hide, obfuscate or obliviate the communication *metadata*.
+You can be perfectly fine with a third person or party finding you in the various social sites you post, but *not* with them knowing where you posted your content from, what your personal e-mail address is, or where you live, or who your relatives are.
+Also, you may want to encrypt your intimate messages to your significant one, so that nobody else than you two could ever see the content, the *data*, you shared.
+You can even want to keep private the fact that you messaged them.
+That is to say, you may want to hide, obfuscate or obliviate the communication *metadata*.

 None of the above privacy concerns means that you'd want to go anonymous.